arpitjain099/phoenix/console_ui/README.md

 ### Authentication for development API

-Once the development API is running you can authenticate as a user to the API by setting the correct cookie to the email address of a user.
-By default `admin@admin.com` is created in the backend as such you can authenticate by running the following code in the browser console:
+After running the development API, you can authenticate as a user by setting the appropriate cookie (phiphi-user-email) with the user's email address.
+The default email admin@admin.com is automatically generated in the backend.
+To authenticate, execute the following JavaScript code in your browser's console:

 ```
 # Set the user email admin@admin.com is added by default.
 document.cookie = "phiphi-user-email=admin@admin.com";

-## Check have the correct users
+# Check if the correct user is authenticated.
 fetch('http://localhost:8080/users/me', {
   method: 'GET',
   credentials: 'include'
 })
   .then(response => response.json())
   .then(data => console.log(data))
   .catch(error => console.error('Error:', error));
 ```

-You should see a JSON object of the returned user in the browser console if it worked.
+The first line of the code sets the user's email in the cookie, while the second line verifies the authentication status by fetching the user data from the API using the previously set cookie.

 ## Easy steps for Translation: